Our Lady of the Angels School fire: Fire prevention and hazards

 Due to a grandfather clause that did not require schools to retrofit to a new standard if they already met previous regulations, the school legally complied with the State of Illinois and City of Chicago fire codes of 1958 and was generally clean and well-maintained; nonetheless, several fire hazards existed.
 Each classroom door had a glass transom above it, which provided ventilation into the corridor but also permitted flames and smoke to enter once heat broke the glass.
 The school had one fire escape.
 The building had no automatic fire alarm, no rate-of-rise heat detectors, no direct alarm connection to the fire department, no fire-resistant stairwells, and no heavy-duty fire doors from the stairwells to the second-floor corridor.
 At the time, fire sprinklers were primarily found in factories or in new school construction, and modern smoke detectors did not become commercially available until 1969.

 In keeping with city fire codes, the building had a brick exterior to prevent fires from spreading from building to building as in the Great Chicago Fire of 1871.
 However, its interior was made almost entirely of combustible wooden materials—stairs, walls, floors, doors, roof, and cellulose fiber ceiling tiles.
 Moreover, the floors had been coated many times with both flammable varnish and petroleum-based waxes.
 There were only two (unmarked) fire alarm switches in the entire school, and they were both in the south wing.
 There were four fire extinguishers in the north wing, each mounted 7 ft off the floor, out of reach for many adults and all of the children.

-The single fire escape was near one end of the north wing, but to reach it required passing through the main corridor, which in this case rapidly became filled with suffocating smoke and superheated gases.
+The single fire escape was near one end of the north wing, but reaching it required passing through the main corridor, which in this case rapidly became filled with suffocating smoke and superheated gases.
 Students hung their flammable winter coats on hooks in the hallway (there were no lockers).
 There were no limits to the number of students in a single classroom, and because of the post-World War II baby boom this number sometimes reached as many as 64 students.
 The school did not have a fire alarm box outside on the sidewalk, the nearest one being a block and a half away.
 With its 12 ft ceilings and a basement that extended partially above ground level, the school's second-floor windows were 25 ft above the ground, making jumping from them extremely risky, exacerbated by the fact that the grade surface under all windows was concrete or crushed rock.